PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

 On the *Fast RTPS* side, it will be used an application running as a Fast RTPS node and as a micro RTPS node at same time.
 This application allow to launch RTPS publishers and subscribers that will be using the information coming from and sending to uORB topics in the PX4 side thanks to the autogenerated idl file from the original msg file.
 The publisher will read data from UART/UDP, deserializes it, and make a Fast RTPS message mapping the attributes from the uORB message.
 The subscriber simply receives the Fast RTPS messages and send in the reverse sequence to the PX4 side.
 The subscriber can be launched on the Raspberry Pi or in any another device connected in the same network.

-For create the application, compile the code:
+To create the application, compile the code:

   ```sh
   $ cd /agent/installation/path/